 Spain is one place you can already see the effects of Brexit.
 Brits are buying houses like crazy.

 Both countries have tight housing markets in major cities.
-It’s nearly impossible to find an apartment in the center of Barcelona, and more than one of our colleagues have fallen for apartment-deposit hoaxes there.
+It’s nearly impossible to find an apartment in the center of Barcelona, and more than one of our colleagues has fallen for apartment-deposit hoaxes there.
 Paris is only for the rich, with Expatistan data showing it’s only slightly less expensive than London.

 Again, a tossup.
 France has a lot of international schools.
 But so does Spain, and their tuition is less expensive.